rippedpiracy/docs/Audio/Music.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Nicotine+](https://nicotine-plus.org/) - A graphical client for Soulseek that is frequently updated unlike Soulseek and has added features.

 [**Deemix**](https://archive.org/details/deemix) & [**d-fi**](https://notabug.org/sayem314/d-fi) - Deezer downloaders.
 Deemix can convert Spotify playlists into Deezer playlists to download. d-fi can also accept Spotify or Tidal song links and download them from Deezer.
 They can download up to 128Kbps quality with a free account.
-**Deemix is abandoned, if you're having issues use d-fi or streamrip instead.**
+**Deemix and d-fi are abandoned, if you're having issues use streamrip instead.**
 **_For higher quality downloads, a paid Deezer account is required._**

 [**Qobuz-DL**](https://github.com/vitiko98/qobuz-dl) - Qobuz downloader.
 Supports downloads of last.fm, Spotify and Apple Music playlists through Qobuz.